Art 201: Midterm/Ink

 It took about four times longer, but it didn’t screw up my stipple work.
 And since it was the ink wash, not the drawing, I experimented a bit.
 Most of it was applied as stipple work, but there are a couple of places where I used hatching (not cross-hatching).
 There are a couple of places where I dabbled it on with the pen handle — which wasn’t a good idea, but too late, it was in, and I couldn’t take it out.

-Of course I’d already made my major mistake on this assignment by using a page of the same sketch pad we’d been using all semester, instead of using some of the end of the Bristol pad I’d used for 501.
+Of course I’d already made my major mistake on this assignment by using a page of the same sketch pad we’d been using all semester, instead of using some of the end of the Bristol pad I’d used for Art 501.
 Bristol stock is designed for pen and ink.
 The sketch pad says right on the cover that it's intended for dry media.
 So I ended up with a warped and wavy mess.
 I sprayed it with water and pressed it under a stack of books overnight, which did help, but it's still far from flat.
-Nevertheless, I’m very pleased with how it ended up.
+Nevertheless, I was very pleased with how it ended up.